withastro/astro/.changeset/popular-rules-divide.md

 });
 ```

-By passing `false`, the emitted links won't have the trailing slash.
+By passing `false`, the emitted links won't have trailing slashes.